Every summer, numerous otherwise healthy friends here at Flagstaff complain of feeling weak or winded while exercising in midday summer heat.

-The term “density altitude,” refers to the fact that atmospheric air density (and hence oxygen availability per breath of air) decreases based on factors including 1) increasing elevation and 2) increasing temperature.
-Pilots study density altitude because it can be a significant factor in whether planes get off the ground or not.
-So imagine the effects on our bodies.
+The term “density altitude,” refers to the fact that atmospheric air density (and hence oxygen availability per breath of air) decreases based on factors including 1) increasing elevation above sea level, 2) increasing temperature, and to a lesser degree, 3) increasing humidity.

 Flagstaff’s physical elevation is 7,000 feet — already trying for recent arrivals from lower elevations.
-But when the air temperature here reaches 90°F, the physiological density altitude climbs to 10,500 feet.
-So although 90°F may feel comfortable enough, exercising at that temperature is equivalent to doing so halfway up Humphreys Peak.
+But when the air temperature reaches 90°F here, the physiological density altitude climbs to 10,500 feet.
+So although 90°F may feel comfortable enough, exercising at that temperature is equivalent to doing so far up Humphreys Peak.
 Put another way, airplane pilots are counseled to wear supplemental oxygen when flying (comfortably seated) at altitudes above 10,000 feet.
-No wonder climbing even minor hills feels daunting here on a warm day!
+No wonder climbing even minor hills feels daunting on a warm day at high elevations!

 - At 90°F air temperature, your body operates at a density altitude of 10,500 feet.

-- At 80º, your body operates at a 9,900-foot density altitude.
+- At 80°, your body operates at a 9,900-foot density altitude.

-- At 70º, 9,200 feet.
+- At 70°, 9,200 feet.

 - At 60°, 8,600 feet.